Quantum entanglement: Definition

+the convention 0 log(0) = 0 is adopted.
+When a pair of particles is described by the spin singlet state discussed above, the von Neumann entropy of either particle is log(2), which can be shown to be the maximum entropy for 2 × 2 mixed states.

 As a measure of entanglement

 Entropy provides one tool that can be used to quantify entanglement, although other entanglement measures exist.
 If the overall system is pure, the entropy of one subsystem can be used to measure its degree of entanglement with the other subsystems.
 For bipartite pure states, the von Neumann entropy of reduced states is the unique measure of entanglement in the sense that it is the only function on the family of states that satisfies certain axioms required of an entanglement measure.